 Outsourcing takes time and effort.
 The gains of outsourcing product manufacturing must therefore be compared to the risks.
 Business owners must have a plan and stick to it.

-If you are a business owner who is thinking it may be a good idea to outsource some or all of your products from Asia, take your time to identify, analyze and consider the relevant variables before you.
+If you are a business owner who is thinking it may be a good idea to go in for China outsourcing, take your time to identify, analyze and consider the relevant variables before you.
 There are many pitfalls, and mistakes can be costly.
 However, when done right, outsourcing will vastly increase your competitiveness and strengthen your business.
 You can increase production capacity, reduce fixed costs and increase your profit margins to new levels.

 Here are a few basics you need to consider: